 Vacuum pumps are used throughout research labs for a variety of applications.
 Because of this broad array of uses, finding the pump best suited to your needs can be a challenge.
 Following these 5 tips will help you find the right pump to support your work and meet your budget.

-Consider your application: Make sure that you pick a pump that provides
+Consider your application: Make sure that you pick a pump that provides vacuum in the same range as the vacuum required by your application.
+Both too much vacuum and too little vacuum can cause problems.

 Performance Specs: Vacuum pumps are specified by their ultimate vacuum and maximum flow rate.
 But what really matters is the flow rate at the working vacuum you need.
 Look at published flow curves, or talk with manufacturers, to make sure that the pump you’re considering is strong enough.